For Authors|For Editors|For Reviewers

 • Alpha channels: None.

 • Letters, numbers, and symbols on figures should be clear and consistent throughout, and large enough.
-Font used within the figure should be between 8 and 10 points for legibility.
+The font used within the figure should be between 8 and 10 points for legibility.
 Label units of measure consistently with the text and legend, following AMA Style for unit abbreviations.

 • Solid lines should not be broken up.
 Any lines in the graphic should be no smaller than 2 points wide.